Adult Health Food Mom Health

 What’s the Problem?

 Well, for starters, there’s the “ew” factor.
 Not only are you eating human hair, but you’re also consuming other types of hair and feathers.
 Some suspect that L-cysteine is made from rat hair, though that is a bit of a stretch.
-It’s estimated that up to 90% of the L-cysteine that comes from China is actually derived from hog hair instead of human hair.

 For the average American consumer, eating hair may not be as bad as you think.
 When they read that L-cysteine is made from human hair, they think, “That’s disgusting.”
-However, after they’re done reading the article, they’ll go eat commercial bread products anyways.
+However, after they’re done reading the article, they’ll go eat commercial bread products anyway.

 For some, however, this is a serious problem.
 Muslims are forbidden to eat anything that comes from the human body, as are Jews.
-A lot of the “kosher” bread products currently sold today may actually contain human hair, which could make them unfit for consumption.
+A lot of the “kosher” bread products currently sold today may contain human hair, which could make them unfit for consumption.

 About the author